Tuesday, September 28, 2010

 04.09.10.
 Liquefaction tilting of concrete slab, white, plastic, tape cordoned, POLICE EMERGENCY, Bexley Garage, Pages Rd

-Pages Rd: Bexley Garage. liquefaction damaged: grey, quakemire everywhere, huge concrete forecourt slab tilted into mud by the garage bldg, some of the slab tilted skywards.
+Pages Rd: Bexley Garage. liquefaction-damaged: grey, quakemire everywhere, huge concrete forecourt slab tilted into mud by the garage building, some of the slab tilted skywards.
 (The slab would soon be demolished, hauled away).
-Near Avon River, Waitaki St & housing were flooded.
+Near Avon River: Waitaki St & housing flooded.
 A cop stood nearby guarding damaged, flooded properties.

 04.09.10.
 Quake flooded Waitaki Rd near Avon River